Fake Borromean rings

 The image belongs to the sections...:

-Photos of the city (From the exhibitions of matematita)
+Images from the topology section (From the exhibitions of matematita)

 Three or more components knots (Topology)